CynthiaNapoleon/FlightOperation_Analytics/README.md

 - **A) The "Turnaround" Trap: Network-Wide Delay Propagation**\
 Our operational efficiency is currently hindered by a systemic "knock-on" effect.
 Aircraft Rotation (late incoming flights) is a primary bottleneck across our network, appearing as a top-three delay reason at 80% of our major hubs (8 out of 10).
 It accounts for 26.8% of all high-frequency delay occurrences (5,156 instances) in this dataset.
 With an average delay of
-29.1 minutes per occurrence, these rotation delays represent a network-wide instability rather than isolated terminal issues.
+29.1 minutes per occurrence, these rotation delays represent a network-wide instability rather than isolated terminal issues.\
-To improve the situation, focus should be on improving turnaround buffers and gate management at the 8 identified hubs.
+**Recommendation**: To improve the situation, focus should be on improving turnaround buffers and gate management at the 8 identified hubs.
 Reducing rotation-related delays by even 10% would reclaim approximately 2,500 minutes of flight time per cycle, preventing single late arrivals from cascading into day-long schedule disruptions.
 ![Alt Text for Image](images/A1-A.png)
 <br/>